Harishi0375/GDG_HACKATHON/README.md

 ### 1.4.
 Hackathon Goal

 To fulfill the GDG Build with AI Hackathon task by creating a specialized VLLM solution.
-This involves using a base Gemini model and **planning its fine-tuning** to excel at the core challenge: **extracting information and providing its location** within various document types.
+This involves using a base Gemini model and **launching its fine-tuning** to excel at the core challenge: **extracting information and providing its location** within various document types.

 ---